moderndatacompany/dataos.info/docs/resources/lakehouse/usage_examples/write_audit_publish_pattern_in_lakehouse_storage.md

 Ensuring the highest standard of data quality is imperative for extracting valuable insights.
 Compromises in data quality at any stage within a data engineering workflow can detrimentally impact downstream analyses, including Business Intelligence (BI) and predictive analytics.

 Take, for instance, an Extract, Transform, and Load (ETL) process.
-This process involves moving data from an operational system, such as a relational database, to an analytical system like DataOS Lakehouse storage (Icebase Depot), for utilization in BI reporting or ad-hoc analysis.
+This process involves moving data from an operational system, such as a relational database, to an analytical system like DataOS Lakehouse storage (Lakehouse Depot), for utilization in BI reporting or ad-hoc analysis.
 If the original data contains duplicates or inconsistencies, or if such issues arise during the ETL process and are not resolved before the data is integrated into the production analytics environment, the integrity of insights derived could be compromised, leading to potentially erroneous decisions.
 This underscores the paramount importance of maintaining data quality throughout data engineering processes.
 Ensuring data accuracy, consistency, and reliability is not merely theoretical but a practical imperative.

 The **Write-Audit-Publish (WAP) pattern** offers a structured method to guarantee data quality.
 This approach can be broken down into three key stages: